-The Amtrak operating costs for the Capitol Corridor conform with Section 209 of the Passenger Rail Improvement and Investment Act of 2008 (PRIIA).
+The Amtrak operating costs for the Capitol Corridor conform with the recently revised Section 209 of the Passenger Rail Improvement and Investment Act of 2008 (PRIIA) and costing methodology.
 This policy is used to develop the budget for FY 2024-25 and any future CCJPA/Amtrak operating agreements, as summarized in the table below for the upcoming fiscal years.
 Improved operating efficiency is essential to allow a return to pre-pandemic levels of train service.

-Capitol Corridor Route FY 2024-25 FY 2025-26 Sacramento - Oakland 30 weekday/22 weekend trains 30 weekday/22 weekend trains Oakland - San Jose 14 daily trains 14 daily trains Sacramento - Roseville 2 daily trains (with plans for up to 20) 2 daily trains (with plans for up to 20) Roseville - Auburn 2 daily trains 2 daily trains Amtrak Operations Budget \$39.0 million \$39.5 million
+Capitol Corridor Route FY 2024-25 FY 2025-26 Sacramento - Oakland 30 weekday/22 weekend trains 30 weekday/22 weekend trains Oakland - San Jose 14 daily trains 14 daily trains Sacramento - Roseville 2 daily trains with plans for up to 20 2 daily trains with plans for up to 20 Roseville - Auburn 2 daily trains 2 daily trains Amtrak Operations + Train Equipment Maintenance Budget \$40.4 million \$39.3 million